XpiritBV/ContainerWorkshop-Docs/Lab12-Monitoring.md

 ## Monitoring Kubernetes Pods with Istio
 In this chapter we will use Istio addons to visualize your Kubernetes environment.

-### Important
-This lab requires prior knowledge of the Kubernetes and Istio platform.
-If you aren't familiar with `kubectl`, `istioctl` and `az aks`, we recommend that you first make [Lab 10 - Kubernetes](Lab10-Kubernetes.md) and [Lab 12 - Working with Istio on Kubernetes](Lab12-Istio.md) and then come back here.

-### Introduction

-If you want to visualize your Kubernetes cluster, you can use Istio.

 ### Getting started
-1. Install Istio by following the steps outlined in chapter 'Deploying Istio' of [Lab 12 - Working with Istio on Kubernetes](Lab12-Istio.md).
+1. Install Istio by following the steps outlined in chapter 'Deploying Istio' of [Lab 10 - Working with Istio on Kubernetes](Lab10-Istio.md).
-2. Deploy an Istio enabled **buggy** workload (a .NET API that returns a color string) as described in chapter 'Deploying a workload' of [Lab 13 Retry and Circuit breaker with Istio](Lab13-IstioRetry-CircuitBreaker).
+2. Deploy an Istio enabled **buggy** workload (a .NET API that returns a color string) as described in chapter 'Deploying a workload' of [Lab 11 Retry and Circuit breaker with Istio](Lab11-IstioRetry-CircuitBreaker).
 Stop after deploying Fortio and return here.
 3. Generate some traffic to the workload, by running `fortio`:
    ```
    kubectl exec -it fortio-deploy-6dc9b4d7d9-p68rg -- fortio load -c 100 -qps 10  http://blue/api/color